simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 **381 NAG-CHU-KA**

 Portniagin was still suffering and the Colonel again fell ill.
 It looked as if we would be unable to make a long and difficult journey and would have to fight our way to India by the shortest route.
-After the departure of the Joint-Governors, we were busily occupied packing our yaghtans, repairing saddlery and patching the tents.
+After the departure of the Joint-Governors, we were busily occupied packing our *yaghtans*, repairing saddlery and patching the tents.
 On January 18, some of the yaks from the Paoro nomads reached Sharugon.
 For one hundred pack yaks needed by the expedition up to Nag-chu, we would have to pay two hundred ngii-sangs.
 The price of a horse was twenty-five ngu-sangs, as there were no horses left in the region.
 We decided to go on our own horses, sixteen of which were still in condition to be ridden.
 The Major, greatly afflicted by the death of his wife, took no interest in the proceedings.
 The day was occupied with the almost hopeless task of extracting the iron pegs of the tents.
 The pegs were frozen hard into the ground and we had to thaw the ground with lire.

 On January 19, everyone rose very early.
 The day promised to be line.
 Having distributed the baggage among the different headmen who supplied yaks for the caravan, we started.
 Thus ended a four months' stay in the land of Hor.
 The Colonel was still very weak and asked us to leave him behind at Sharugon to await his end, but we persuaded him to mount his horse and to try to follow the caravan.